europace/kex-push/README.md

 - **Webhook URL** — the HTTPS URL to POST to.
 - **Shared secret** — a high-entropy random string (≥ 32 bytes of entropy,
-  e.g. 32 random bytes base64- or hex-encoded).
+  e.g. 32 random bytes base64- or hex-encoded.
+Example command to generate: `openssl rand -base64 32`).
 - **Datenkontext** — `TESTUMGEBUNG` and/or `ECHTGESCHAEFT`.
 - **Partner ID** — your partner ID; we can look this up if unsure.